aisingapore/TagUI/README.md

 :-----:|:------
 Active I/O|triggering and actioning using API
-Chrome Extension|auto-generation of automation flows One Package|evaluate packaging in CasperJS/PhantomJS Microsoft Friendly|reduce friction for running on Windows Enhancements|feel free to review and suggest new features
+Chrome Extension|auto-generation of automation flows One Package|evaluate packaging in dependencies Microsoft Friendly|reduce friction for running on Windows Enhancements|feel free to review and suggest new features